niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 #### Hierarchy Organization

-Before we start, create a new empty GameObject *Environment* and make reset its `Transform` component.
+Before we start, create a new empty GameObject *Environment* and reset its `Transform` component.
 We will place almost every physical GameObject that composes our level as a child of it- The road segments, the Point PickUps, any Kill Walls, and Hazard Zones.
-I will also fold our Directional Light and Global Volume in there as well.
+I will also fold our Directional Light and Global Volume in there as well. **We will not include the Camera Rig or Player, in this Environment object, though.**

-Furthermore, we will create a few more empty GameObjects in the *Environment*: *Roads* *Pick Ups* *Kill Walls* and *Hazard Zones*, which we will move all objects of the respective types under.
+Furthermore, we will create a few more empty GameObjects in the *Environment*: *Roads*, *Pick Ups*, *Kill Walls*, and *Hazard Zones*, which we will move all objects of the respective types under.

 This will make our hierarchy MUCH cleaner.
 It also helps us separate important GameObjects like our *Camera Rig* and our *Player* out from less important features.

 #### Level Building

-Add about six more road segments to the level and fill it up with Kill Walls, Hazards, and Pick Ups in various configurations to make an interesting level!
+Add a few more road segments to the level and fill it up with Kill Walls, Hazards, and Pick Ups in various configurations to make an interesting level!
 At the end of the level, just create a Kill Wall with too much health to destroy so the player does not go off the end of the game.
 Try using some moving hazards as well!

 The following is a little bit of advice on this process.